|

 and African-American backgrounds for the richness,

-the color, the vibrancy they bring to our faith.
+the color, and the vibrancy they bring to our faith.
 No

 one tradition has the resources to meet the challenges